What is a Ray in Geometry? — Definition & Examples

 The path an arrow travels from a bow is a ray and has the added benefit of being, well, arrow-shaped.

-Lasers are excellent examples of rays because unlike sports balls, they are not much affected by earth's gravity, so they shine in steady, straight one-way lines from their source.
+Lasers are excellent examples of rays because, unlike sports balls, they are not significantly affected by Earth's gravity.
+They shine in steady, straight one-way lines from their source.

 A word of caution

 Because English-language speakers, readers, and writers move their eyes from left to right, almost all rays you see symbolized in mathematics will have left endpoints and right arrows.
 Keep in mind, though, geometry is a pure science.
-Rays can go in any direction, like up, down, left, right, and diagonally.
+Rays can go in any direction: up, down, left, right, or diagonally.